 In temperatures between 70°F and 85°F, seeds should germinate in about a week.
 The plants are fast-growing and reach maturity quickly.

-If, however, you do not wish to wait for your plants to sprout from seeds, you can alternatively purchase grown garden candytuft plants from a nursery and plant them in containers or the ground.
+If you do not wish to wait for your plants to sprout from seeds, you can alternatively purchase grown garden candytuft plants from a nursery and plant them in containers or in the ground.

-Before planting, find a suitable location that receives ample sunlight and has well-draining soil.
-Gather up any supplies you might need, such as a small trowel (for planting nursery plants) or a hand cultivator for loosening your garden soil.
+Before planting, find a suitable location with ample sunlight and well-draining soil.
+Gather any supplies you might need, such as a small trowel (for planting nursery plants) or a hand cultivator for loosening your garden soil.

 A garden candytuft’s soil should be moist but well-draining.